Réaumur to Newton (ºRé to ºN) formula

 About Réaumur

-Réaumur is a temperature scale that were widely used in the past, particularly in Europe.
-The Réaumur scale, named after the French physicist René Antoine Ferchault de Réaumur, was developed in the early 18th century.
-On this scale, the freezing point of water is set at 0°Ré and the boiling point at 80°Ré, with the scale divided into 80 equal parts or degrees.
-The Réaumur scale was commonly used in scientific research and engineering applications in Europe until it was gradually replaced by the Celsius scale.
+Réaumur was widely used in Europe in the past but is now rarely seen.
+The Réaumur scale was named after the French physicist René Antoine Ferchault de Réaumur who developed it in the early 18th century.
+The freezing point of water is 0°Ré and the boiling point 80°Ré.
+This scale has been almost completely replaced by the Celsius scale.

 About Newton (temperature scale)

-In the Newton scale, the zero point is defined as the temperature at which water freezes, similar to the Celsius scale.
-However, the scale is divided into 33 equal intervals, or degrees, between the freezing and boiling points of water.
-This means that each degree on the Newton scale is larger than a degree on the Celsius or Fahrenheit scales.
+On the Newton scale the zero point is the freezing point of water and 33 degrees is the boiling point.
+This means that each degree on the Newton scale is significantly larger than a degree on the Celsius or Fahrenheit scales.